 Most residential tenants will file a Chapter 7 or a Chapter 13 bankruptcy.
-Two issues arise in such situation, eviction of tenants in default and the effect of the bankruptcy on the lease.
+Two issues arise in such a situation, eviction of tenants in default and the effect of the bankruptcy on the lease.

-If the landlord has, prior the bankruptcy filing, obtained a state court order granting the landlord possession of the property, the stay will automatically cease 30 days after filing.
+If the landlord has, before the bankruptcy filing, obtained a state court order granting the landlord possession of the property, the stay will automatically cease 30 days after filing.
 The landlord then can proceed with the eviction process to obtain possession of the real property.
 The personal property which the debtor has within the residence can not be taken, since it now belongs to the bankruptcy estate.
-The debtor may prevent the stay from ceasing by filing and serving a certification within the 30 day period which shows that the tenant can or has satisfied the default in payments which allowed the judgment for possession and if the payment has not been made directly to the landlord that the debtor has deposited any rents coming due in the 30-day period with the bankruptcy court clerk.
+The debtor may prevent the stay from ceasing by filing and serving a certification within the 30 days which shows that the tenant can or has satisfied the default in payments which allowed the judgment for possession and if the payment has not been made directly to the landlord that the debtor has deposited any rents coming due in the 30 days with the bankruptcy court clerk.
 The landlord has a right to contest the certification in which case the Court will hold a quick hearing to determine the truth.